 The conceptClassifier for SharePoint platform has been deployed at numerous US Air Force bases, to enable compliance with data privacy and security guidelines associated with the Federal Information Security Management Act (FISMA), Privacy Act Program, Health Insurance Portability and Accountability Act (HIPAA), Joint Commission on the Accreditation of Healthcare Organizations (JCAHO), and Payment Card Industry (PCI).The DoD and military have often complicated, multiple levels of security, that must be applied to every piece of content.
 The flexibility of the technology enables the organization to not only identify standard descriptors included in the base product, but also create their own descriptors and vocabulary to identify any type of potential security breach.

-The best defense is the on-going management of data to ensure preparedness.
-Unmanaged information carries a great deal of risk as it can be used in unintended way.
+The best defense is the ongoing management of data to ensure preparedness.
+Unmanaged information carries a great deal of risk, as it can be used in unintended way.
 During the eDiscovery or FOIA process the same basic problem of finding relevant information occurs, which is costly and unproductive.
-The volumes are also bordering on unprecedented, and facilitating the eDiscovery or FOIA process is a drain on human resources, and carries risk and well as increasing costs.
+The volumes can be unprecedented, and facilitating the eDiscovery or FOIA process is a drain on human resources and carries risk and well as increasing costs.

 This agency deployed conceptClassifier for SharePoint with the Digital Asset Finder™ records management solution from COMPU-DATA International, to enable the proper disposition of documents that had been declared records, based on federal records management policies.
 Over 20 data sources and databases were consolidated into a few repositories.
 It currently loads millions of records per day, and automatically classifies these against multiple taxonomies simultaneously.
 The solution is easily expandable through its modular and scalable architecture.
-For the professional user, they are able to find highly granular information that typically would not be found, reducing the time, costs, and increases productivity.
+Professional users are able to find highly granular information that typically would not be found, reducing the time, costs, and increases productivity.

 The increased spotlight on intelligence agencies in the past few years, has highlighted the constant need for agencies to be supplied with accurate and timely information, that enables them to make the best decisions possible.
 This agency contributes to the security of New Zealand through the provision of foreign intelligence to government, assisting government departments and agencies to protect their electronic information resources and communications systems.
 To improve these initiatives, the organization rolled out the conceptClassifier for SharePoint platform and conceptTaxonomyWorkflow integrated with SharePoint 2010 and FAST Search, to automatically harvest large amounts of data, classify in real time, identify specific content and take action based upon classification metadata, thereby supporting the intelligence service within New Zealand.

-One of the biggest benefits of the Concept Searching platforms is the ability to aggregated content from file shares, SharePoint, web sites, and diverse applications to provide a single point of reference for knowledge workers.
-Supporting navigational, concept based, and discovery type searches, the user can directly access the information needed, or the user can be guided to relevant content, identifying relationships between content, and offering topics and information that typically would not be found.
+One of the biggest benefits of the Concept Searching platforms is the ability to aggregated content from file shares, SharePoint, websites, and diverse applications to provide a single point of reference for knowledge workers.
+Supporting navigational, concept-based, and discovery type searches, the user can directly access the information needed, or can be guided to relevant content, identifying relationships between content, and offering topics and information that typically would not be found.

 The Concept Searching platforms are used in all industries to migrate content to provide the basis for a re-usable enterprise repository to address metadata challenges and enable intelligent metadata enabled solutions.
 As an example, a professional services client using conceptClassifier for SharePoint identified 66,000 duplicates out of a total of 270,000 documents, representing a 24% reduction in disk space.
 In another example, a global supplier of automotive parts primary objective was to implement conceptClassifier for SharePoint to improve search for 147,000 business users.
 The first project was to migrate several millions documents. conceptClassifier for SharePoint was used for the pre and post migration, and for enabling concept based searching integrated with their existing search engine after the migration.
 The US Air Force has been a client for over twelve years and was one of the first clients to use the platforms for migration, and has successfully used the capabilities in multiple and diverse migration scenarios.

 To migrate document collections effectively, the text content of each document needs to be searched to determine its value.
 This cannot be done manually, as the volume is too high, and the consistency of human review and decision making is unreliable as well as costly.
 Using Concept Searching platforms, an intelligent approach to migration can be achieved.
 As content is migrated it is analyzed for organizationally defined descriptors and vocabularies, that will automatically classify the content to taxonomies, or optionally the SharePoint Term Store, and automatically apply organizationally defined workflows to process the content to the appropriate repository for review and disposition.
-Concept Searching migration capabilities include migrating from File Stores to File Stores, File Stores to SharePoint, SharePoint to SharePoint, and provides the ability to define a Custom Action through the conceptTaxonomyWorkflow product.
+Concept Searching migration capabilities include migrating from file stores to file stores, file stores to SharePoint, SharePoint to SharePoint, and provide the ability to define a custom action through the conceptTaxonomyWorkflow product.

-The management of knowledge is a significant and on-going task for Knowledge Managers, librarians, or taxonomy specialists.
+The management of knowledge is a significant and ongoing task for knowledge managers, librarians, or taxonomy specialists.
 With content continually in a state of flux, the management of knowledge uses a multidimensional approach that must capture, make available, share, and maximize the value of content, to achieve organizational knowledge.
 Managed effectively, it leverages content assets as well as captures intellectual assets, that ultimately drives innovation.
-Using conceptTaxonomyManager, a core component in all platforms, the development and management of taxonomies was designed for Subject Matter Experts and provides an easy-to-use interactive interface.
-The product provides a rules based engine that eliminates the need for training sets and highly specialized human resources, that is unique to conceptTaxonomyManager.
+Using conceptTaxonomyManager, a core component in all platforms, the development and management of taxonomies was designed for subject-matter experts and provides an easy-to-use interactive interface.
+The product provides a rule-based engine that eliminates the need for training sets and highly specialized human resources, that is unique to conceptTaxonomyManager.
 Other unique features in the product include automatic taxonomy node clue suggestion, dynamic screen updating to immediately see impact of changes in the taxonomy, and document movement feedback to see cause and effect of changes without re-indexing.

-Regardless if you are a SharePoint Administrator, or the CTO, Concept Searching technologies make your management of metadata easy.
-Integrated natively with the SharePoint Term Store, Concept Searching platforms remove the manual processes of metadata management, eliminates end user adoption issues, and aligns IT with business objectives.
+Regardless of whether you are a SharePoint administrator or a CTO, Concept Searching technologies make the management of your metadata easy.
+Integrated natively with the SharePoint Term Store, Concept Searching platforms remove the manual processes of metadata management, eliminate end user adoption issues, and align IT with business objectives.
 Installed quickly and easily, you can start classifying content in a matter of hours.
 Without a taxonomy expert on staff, the interactive, powerful, yet easy-to-use taxonomy tools can be used by business or IT professionals.
 Organizations can build an enterprise metadata repository, and provide the re-usable technology to any application that requires the use of metadata.

 For both eDiscovery and FOIA, professional users all need accurate and rapid access to relevant information.
 The key is to facilitate the search process, and reduce unproductive queries to try to ‘find’ the relevant information.
 Since content is automatically tagged with relevant, conceptual metadata, it can be retrieved by specifying concepts or descriptors.
 A significant advantage is the elimination of complex queries and, through vocabulary normalization, ambiguities are eliminated and related content is identified even though the specific vocabulary wasn’t specified in the query.

-The government can cross global boundaries, as well as within the country.
+Governments can cross global boundaries, as well as within the country.
 Additional security and compliance mandates are critical to the process of managing the compliance challenges associated with unstructured information.
-The resources and time drain is enormous to stay current in regards to, changing mandates, as well as multinational content asset protection.
+The resources and time drain is enormous when staying current with changing mandates, as well as multinational content asset protection.
 The value of the Concept Searching platforms is the ability to rapidly develop information governance and compliance rules that can immediately identify any compliance violation at the time of content creation or ingestion.
 These violations can then be flagged and automatically routed to a repository for disposition.